-Mr. Guerra advises cities on many aspects of municipal law.
-He regularly advises city councils, planning commissions, and city staff on ordinance, resolution and contract preparation and interpretation, the Brown Act, Public Records Act, Political Reform Act, CEQA, and land use, zoning, and subdivision law.
+In his role as City Attorney, Mr. Guerra advises cities on all aspects of municipal law.
+He regularly advises city councils, planning commissions, and city staff on ordinance, resolution and contract preparation and interpretation, land use, planning, and CEQA, the Brown Act, Public Records Act, and Political Reform Act.

 - Advising on the interpretation, implementation, and enforcement of federal and local program regulations.

 - Defending complaints filed with the U.S. Department of Housing and Urban Development and the California Department of Fair Employment and Housing.

 - Conducting trainings with respect to implementation of the Public Housing and Section 8 programs, conducting informal hearings, compliance with federal and state fair housing laws, and implementation of disability based laws, including reasonable accommodation procedures.

 - Litigating various matters including unlawful detainer actions to terminate public housing leases, writ of mandamus actions to defend Section 8 terminations, and general civil litigation matters.